qgis/QGIS-Documentation/source/docs/training_manual/rasters/terrain_analysis.rst

   ``aspect@1 <= 90 OR aspect@1 >= 270``

 * You have now to set up the raster details, like the cell size, extent and CRS.
-  This can be done manually by filling each different parameter or it can be automatically set by choosing a ``Reference layer``.
-Choose this last option by clicking on the |browseButton| of the :guilabel:`Reference layer(s)` parameter;
+  This can be done manually by filling or it can be automatically set by choosing a ``Reference layer``.
+Choose this last option by clicking on the |browseButton|
+  of the :guilabel:`Reference layer(s)` parameter;
-* In the dialog choose the :guilabel:`aspect` layer because we want to obtain a layer with the same resolution;
+* In the dialog, choose the :guilabel:`aspect` layer because we want to obtain a layer with the same resolution;
 * Save the layer as ``aspect_north``;
 * The dialog should look like: